 Your Student is Moving Home after Graduation… What to Expect and How to Ease the Transition

 Whatever the reason, both you and your student may have mixed emotions about this arrangement.
-It is not uncommon as parents to have conflicting feelings such as happiness, excitement, anxiety or even anger.
-Your student may feel relief about paying bills but may also feel uneasy about this temporary loss of independence.
+As parents, it is not uncommon to have conflicting feelings such as happiness, excitement, anxiety or even anger.
+Your student may feel relief and less worried about paying bills, but may also feel uneasy about this temporary loss of independence.
 There are some risks for you as a parent, including the possibility of increased tension, misunderstandings and resentment, as well as the financial strain this may put on you.
-However, this arrangement may create a wonderful opportunity to form a new adult relationship with your student, which you may not have otherwise been able to do.
+On the other hand, this arrangement may create a wonderful opportunity to form a new adult relationship with your student, which you may not have otherwise been able to do.

 To minimize the risks and maximize the benefits, a few guidelines may be helpful.
 Overall, the key to having a successful living arrangement with your student is to communicate openly and proactively.
 Expectations for your student should be clear and negotiated in advance of the move back home.
 Some parents prefer to write a contract outlining house rules and expectations.
 That way, there is no room for ambiguity or lack of clarity.
 Other parents prefer to have an oral agreement.
 Regardless of how you outline these rules, the following areas should be addressed: